-Engobes must be drying, firing and thermal expansion compatible with the body they are on.
-Engobe are body-like, they do not melt, they are not glazes.
+Engobes need to be as compatible with the body in drying, firing and thermal expansion compatible as possible.
+Engobes are body-like, they do not melt, they are not glazes.
 That means they have a less developed interface with the body.
-Thus it is doubly important to fit them as well as possible to avoid flake-off in response to mechanical or thermal stress (this is serious if it happens on functional ware having a glaze over the engobe, sharp flakes of glaze could enter food or drink).
-Thousands of tons of engobes are used in the tile industry and it is also vital that they fit properly.
+Thus it is doubly important to fit them as well as possible to avoid flake-off in response to mechanical or thermal stress (this is serious if it happens on functional ware having a glaze over the engobe).
+Thousands of tons of engobes are used in the tile industry, understandably it is vital that they fit well.

-This test gives the engobe much more thickness than it would normally have to amplify differences between it and the body.
+This test compares the dry and firing shrinkage of a body and engobe.
+It gives the engobe much more thickness than it would normally have to amplify differences between it and the body.
 The test is done by preparing, drying and firing multiple bi-clay strips (thin sandwiches of body and engobe) and observing the way they bend during the processes.
 Extreme bends indicate incompatibility.
-When fit to a plastic clay body is being tested, the engobe must be dewatered and brought to the same stiffness as the body.
-Then they are individually rolled to slabs of 1/8" thickness, sandwiched and cut into and 8x5 inch size.
+When fit to a plastic clay body is being tested, the engobe is dewatered and brought to the same stiffness as the body.
+Then they are individually rolled to slabs of 1/8" thickness, sandwiched and cut into an 8x5 inch size.
 That slab is then rolled back down to 1/8" thickness.
 To avoid one side being thinner than the other, the slab should be lightly rolled on one side, turned over and rolled again.
 Do this repeatedly until the 1/8" thickness is achieved.

 Finally, cut bars four bars to 1 x 5.5".
 Lay two of them with engobe side up and two with body side up.
 Dry them and measure the amount of warp of each to get an average.
 Record that.
 Fire them and repeat the measurements and record.